LightYagami28/YouTubeDownloaderBOT/README.md

 # YouTube Downloader Bot 🎥✨

-A Telegram bot that allows you to download YouTube videos in various resolutions.
+A Telegram bot that allows you to download YouTube videos in various resolutions, implemented in Python, Node.js, Go, and Rust.

 ## Features 🌟